ttkhuong/realsense_mipi_platform_driver/README_JP6.md

 3. Copy `tegra234-camera-d4xx-overlay.dtbo` from host to `/boot/tegra234-camera-d4xx-overlay.dtbo` on Orin target
 4. For dual camera, copy `tegra234-camera-d4xx-overlay-dual.dtbo` from host to `/boot/tegra234-camera-d4xx-overlay-dual.dtbo` on Orin target
 5. Copy `tegra234-p3737-0000+p3701-0000-nv.dtb` from host to `/boot/` on Orin
-6. Copy `Image` from host to `/boot/` on Orin (only if `--dev-dbg` option is enabled, else not needed as the kernel will be unmodified)
+6. Only if `--dev-dbg` option is enabled (else not needed as the kernel will be unmodified):
+    1. Copy `Image` from host to `/boot/` on Orin
+    2. Copy entire directory `images/6.0/rootfs/lib/modules/5.15.136-tegra/kernel` from host to `/lib/modules/5.15.136-tegra/` on Orin target
 7. Run  $ `sudo /opt/nvidia/jetson-io/jetson-io.py`
     1. Configure Jetson AGX CSI Connector
     2. Configure for compatible hardware